pivotal/docs-tap/install.md

 - `DOMAIN-NAME` has a value such as `learningcenter.example.com`.
 - `INGRESS-DOMAIN` is the subdomain for the host name that you point at the `tanzu-shared-ingress` service's External IP address.
 - `GIT-CATALOG-URL` is the path to the `catalog-info.yaml` catalog definition file.
 You can download either a blank or populated catalog file from the [Tanzu Application Platform product page](https://network.pivotal.io/products/tanzu-application-platform/#/releases/1043418/file_groups/6091).
-Otherwise, you can use a Backstage-compliant catalog you've already built and posted on the Git infrastructure you specified in the Integration section.
+Otherwise, you can use a Backstage-compliant catalog you've already built and posted on the Git infrastructure.
-- `MY-DEV-NAMESPACE` is the namespace where you want the `ScanTemplates` to be deployed to.
+- `MY-DEV-NAMESPACE` is the namespace where you want to deploy the `ScanTemplates`.
-This is the namespace where the scanning feature is going to run.
+This is the namespace where the scanning feature runs.
 - `TARGET-REGISTRY-CREDENTIALS-SECRET` is the name of the secret that contains the credentials to pull an image from the registry for scanning.
 If built images are pushed to the same registry as the Tanzu Application Platform images,